0xAX/linux-insides/Booting/linux-bootstrap-4.md

 We put the base address of the page directory pointer table in `edi` and the address of the first page directory pointer entry in `eax`.
 Put `4` in the `ecx` register, it will be a counter in the following loop and write the address of the first page directory pointer table entry  to the `edi` register.

 After this `edi` will contain the address of the first page directory pointer entry with flags `0x7`.
-Next we just calculate the address of following page directory pointer entries with flags `0x8` and write their addresses to `edi`.
+Next we just calculate the address of following page directory pointer entries where each entry is 8 bytes, and write their addresses to `eax`.

 The next step is building the `2048` page table entries by 2 megabytes: